-The hemodynamic response function 'behaves essentially as a low pass filter in the detection of neuronal firing' (Bandettini 1993b).
-In other words higher frequency inputs are more severely attenuated than low frequency inputs.
-The dependency of output variance on input frequency is captured by the (squared) transfer function $|H(\omega)|^2$ seen in Figure 7 (left).
-This example is for a Poisson parameter of 5 seconds and demonstrates the downwards modulation of output variance with increasing frequency of a periodic input.
-For example the variance of a periodic input at 0.1 cycles per second (a stimulus cycle length of 10 seconds) is attenuated to about 20%.
+The hemodynamic response function "behaves essentially as a low-pass filter in the detection of neuronal firing" [Bandettini, 1993].
+In other words, higher-frequency inputs are more severely attenuated than low-frequency inputs.
+The dependency of output variance on input frequency is captured by the (squared) transfer function $|H(\omega)|^2$ seen in Figure 7

+(left).
+This example is for a Poisson parameter of 5 s and demonstrates the downwards modulation of output variance with increasing frequency of a periodic input.
+For example, the variance of a periodic input at 0.1 cycles/s (a stimulus cycle length of 10 s) is attenuated to about 20 percent.
 The hemodynamic response function can provide quite a powerful prediction of the brain's capacity to follow a periodic stimulus when presented at increasing frequencies.
-Bandettini et al have examined this phenomenon using fast self-paced sequential finger-thumb opposition at different on-off switching frequencies, ranging from period lengths of 50 (e.g. 25 seconds of finger opposition and 25 at rest) to 2 seconds.
-The data reported in Bandettini (1993b) are in terms of relative activation or amplitude of response.
-These data are in excellent agreement with theoretical predictions based on a Poisson hemodynamic response function (Figure 7 - left).
-The theoretical values were derived by simply convolving a square wave contrast, of appropriate frequency, with a Poisson response function (parameter 5 seconds) and taking the maximum amplitude difference.
-The Poisson parameter used here (5 seconds) is smaller than that calculated on the basis of our photic stimulation data and may reflect a number of differences, including: (i) differences in the neuronal response to varying task conditions (ii) differences due to relative microvascular and macrovascular contributions to the hemodynamic response (secondary to different acquisition parameters) or (ii) differences in motor, versus visual cortex, hemodynamic response.
+Bandettini et al. have examined this phenomenon using fast, selfpaced, sequential finger-thumb opposition at different on-off switching frequencies, ranging from period lengths of 50 s (e.g., 25 s of finger opposition and 25 at rest) to 2 s.
+The data reported in Bandettini [1993] are in terms of relative activation or amplitude of response.
+These data are in excellent agreement with theoretical predictions based on a Poisson hemodynamic response function (Fig. 7, left).
+The theoretical values were derived by simply convolving a squarewave contrast of appropriate frequency with a Poisson response function (parameter 5 s) and taking the maximum amplitude difference.
+The Poisson parameter used here (5 s) is smaller than that calculated on the basis of our photic stimulation data and may reflect a number of differences, including:

+• differences in the neuronal response to varying task conditions